 If necessary, they will be able to take legal action, but in most cases, the mere presence of a reputable lawyer is enough for the insurance company to wake up and act fairly.

 Read related: The 10 Mistakes You Should Never Make When Filing Home Insurance Claims

 If your insurance carrier has undervalued or denied your property damage claim after a disaster, then our Florida property damage attorneys can help.

 Attorney Jonathon Douglas leads the property damage claim team nationally ranked by US News and World Reports as a Tier 1 Law Firm, Battaglia Ross Dicus & McQuaid, P.A.

-Having previously represented some of the largest insurance companies in the State of Florida, Mr. Douglas uses his inside knowledge and experience to help you navigate insurance disputes.
+Having previously represented some of the largest insurance companies in the State of Florida, Mr. Douglas uses his inside knowledge and experience to help you navigate property damage insurance claims.

 Regardless of your situation, you can receive a free consultation today.